 Kerry st. Laurent // M.F.A. / Ed.D.

 I dig into how people best teach and learn through an artist's lens.
-With over 15 years experience in higher education, I specialize in context alignment ranging from personal to organizational, addressing barriers and nurturing creative thinking along the way.
-I offer targeted expertise in visual arts education, educational technology, online learning, faculty development, transferable skills-building, curatorial curriculum design and trauma-informed practices.
+With over 15 years experience in higher education, I specialize in context alignment ranging from personal to organizational, addressing barriers and nurturing creative thinking and curiosity along the way.
+I offer targeted expertise in visual arts education, educational technology, online learning, faculty development and coaching, transferable skills-building, curatorial curriculum design and trauma-informed practices.
 I see all of these elements simply as tools to reach larger goals: the most effective learning experiences and an engaged community of teaching and learning.

 Professional Highlights